 How will I check my results online?

 For those learners due to access results through Exam Net, you will receive an email about this before August 13.
-You will be able to access your results via the Exam Net website (please note, this link will be added for you shortly).

 When will I receive my actual certificate?

 Most certificates will be sent to us from the awarding organisations in October.
 We will then send these to your home address at the earliest opportunity.

 What happens if I have moved address and not let the college know?

 If you have moved address since you enrolled, or have forgotten to notify us of any change of address, please can we request that you update your address with us as soon as possible.
 To do this:

 Depending on the qualification, the centre assessed grade process that we were obliged to follow would differ.
 The A Level and GCSE centre assessed grade process was stipulated by Ofqual.
 You can find the guidance that we followed here.